unic/FrontendAccessibilityTalk/README.md

 «How to make your frontend accessible»
 ======================================

-Demos from our talk at the Frontend Conference Zurich 2013.
+Demos from our talk at the Frontend Conference Zurich, 30th August 2013.

 http://unic.github.io/FrontendAccessibilityTalk/

+Note (28th August):
+- The talk will be live-streamed on http://2013.frontendconf.ch/live/ from 3 a.m. to 4 a.m.
+(CEST).
+- Slides and transcript will be made available after the talk.

 --------